mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

    - Must run MongoDB Enterprise.
 MongoDB, Inc. grants a :doc:`special license </reference/legal/cloud-manager-backup-license>` to use MongoDB Enterprise for |mms| backups.

-   - Cannot restore to a specific a
-     :doc:`point in time </tutorial/nav/restore-overview>` or use
-     :doc:`queryable restores </tutorial/query-backup>`.
-Do not upgrade
-     to ``"featureCompatibilityVersion" : 4.2`` if you require point in time or queryable restores.

    - Cannot use namespace filter lists to define the :term:`namespaces <namespace>` included in a backup.
 Snapshots